Christmas in Quebec City

-Christmas in Quebec City: A 2023 Guide
+Christmas in Quebec City: A 2024 Guide

 Planning to spend Christmas in Quebec City?
 Bienvenue!
 You’re in the right place.

-As the fall season in Quebec wraps up, the holiday festivities start up pretty quickly.
-Starting in mid-November, Quebec City turns into a festive, lit up winter wonderland.
-The downtown (Old Quebec) is a UNESCO World Heritage Sight with 400 year old buildings – you can imagine how pretty they are all decorated for the Christmas season.
+Quebec City is a magical place to experience Christmas.
+The downtown (Old Quebec) is a UNESCO World Heritage Sight with 400-year-old buildings – you can imagine how pretty they are all decorated for Christmas.

 So, let’s jump in – Christmas in Quebec City!

-Christmas Markets in Quebec City: What You Need to Know
+2 Christmas Markets in Quebec City: What You Need to Know

 Both Christmas markets in Quebec City are two of the most important events.
-(There are dozens of other festivals and events held in Quebec City year-round) – read my post on festivals in Quebec City to find others.
+There are dozens of other festivals and events held in Quebec City year-round.
+Read my post on festivals in Quebec City to find others.

-1. The German Christmas Market (La Marché de Noël Allemande)
+The German Christmas Market (La Marché de Noël Allemande)

-November 23rd to December 22nd, 2023
+November 21st to December 23rd, 2024

 The German Christmas Market is the most famous Christmas Market in Quebec City, and it has events during the day as well as at night.
 It’s open from 11am to 9pm on most days.